10 Ways to Live a More Sustainable Life

 - Community - Join an environmental group in your community.
 This is a great way to meet new people who can give you other ideas on how to live a more sustainable life.
 Beachside communities often clean up their shorelines and help local wildlife through their environmental efforts.
 In landlocked cities, environmental groups pick up litter, plant trees, give community lectures, work on community gardens, and more to impact their local areas.
 If your community doesn’t have an environmental group.
 Consider launching one yourself!

 Note: Any products or brands mentioned here are not promoted by AmCork and used purely as examples for living a more sustainable life.
-We are not suggesting, selling, or promoting any particular products or brands.
+We are not suggesting, selling, or promoting any particular sustainable products or brands.